About this Install Guide

 Next steps

-You’re now ready to use Docker Sandboxes to run AI agents in isolated microVMs on macOS.
+You’re now ready to use Docker Sandboxes to run AI agents in isolated microVMs on macOS or Arm Linux.

 To launch an agent sandbox, provide the name of the agent sandbox in the run command.
 For example, to launch a Claude sandbox: